Seyyid Lokman: Zubtedu’t tevarih (The Cream of Histories)

 Zubtedu’t tevarih (The Cream of Histories) was written in 993 under the commission of Sultan Murad III, and it was written in two parts.
 The first part is a broader record of history, including the creation of the universe and zodiacs, stories from religious texts and the genealogical framework stretching from Adam to Muhammad, the Shi’ite imams, and different caliphs.
 The Second part of this text begins with the founding of the Ottoman Empire by Sultan Osman and illustrates its history until the reign of Murad III.

 Kiyafetu’l-ins aniye fi sema’il-u’l-Osmaniye (Human Physiognomy and the Disposition of the Ottomans)

-Kiyafetu’l-ins aniye fi sema’il-u’l-Osmaniye (Human Physiognomy and the Disposition of the Ottomans) was created in 1579 by Lokman and illustrated by Nakkaş Osman.
+The Semailname (Kiyafetu’l-ins aniye fi sema’il-u’l-Osmaniye, "Human Physiognomy and the Disposition of the Ottomans") was created in 1579 by Lokman and illustrated by Nakkaş Osman.
 It is a portrait album that describing the facial and physical features of the twelve rulers of the Ottoman dynasty from its founder to Murad III.
 The manuscript also indicates the role of the sultan and the vizier.